6 Strategies for Becoming Debt-Free

 The average interest rate for credit cards is 21.39%, as mentioned above, as of August 2025.
 Those accounts that carry a balance and accrue interest showed a still higher rate averaging 22.83%.
 Rates have been steadily increasing in recent years — in November 2021, the average rate for credit cards was 14.51%, and back in November 2017, for example, it was 13.16%.

-Keep in mind, however, that the interest rate for your credit card could be higher or lower than this average depending on factors such as your credit profile, given how credit cards work.
+Keep in mind, however, that the interest rate for your credit card could be higher or lower than the average depending on factors such as your credit profile, given how credit cards work.
 So what’s a good annual percentage rate (APR) for you may be different from what a good APR for a credit card is for someone else, as you’ll learn in more detail below.

 Interest Rates by Credit Quality Types